As you are following my tips and hacks, you’ll be packing light and still travel in style – even if you’re on the road with hand luggage only.

 - sun protection* (already stated above, but since it’s crucial…)

 *in this list only these three items are liquids

 Guys, I think you’re almost set for your one- or two-week summer trip.
-Now you need some good read – which you’ll probably have on a Kindle while I’m smuggling the big book with me.
+Now you need some good read.
+You’ll probably have it on a Kindle while I’m smuggling the big book with me.